blockpayx402/blockpayx402/README.md

 ### Key Innovation: X402 Payment Protocol

 BlockPay implements the **X402 Payment Protocol**, an innovative HTTP status code extension that enables paywalled content access through cryptocurrency payments.

-When a user requests protected content, the server responds with a `402 Payment Required` status and payment instructions, allowing seamless integration of crypto payments into web applications.
+**How X402 Works:**

+The X402 protocol extends the standard HTTP `402 Payment Required` status code to support cryptocurrency payments.
+When a user requests protected content:

+1. **Server Response**: The server responds with HTTP `402` status and a JSON payload containing payment requirements
+2. **Payment Instructions**: The response includes accepted cryptocurrencies, amounts, and recipient addresses
+3. **Client Payment**: The user's wallet automatically processes the payment on the blockchain
+4. **Verification**: The client includes the transaction signature in the `X-PAYMENT` header
+5. **Content Access**: Upon verification, the server grants access to the protected resource

+This protocol enables seamless monetization of digital content, API access, and premium features without traditional payment processors.

 ---